aurelia-v-grid/vGridDocs/chap01/datasource.md

 # datasource

-Methods in default Datasource, see the "About" for how to create datasource
+Methods in default **Datasource**, see the "About" for how to create datasource

+---

 ######setArray(array: Entity[]): void